-Data from Nature Communications - Curated by Marshall Pearce - Date added 08 December 2017
+Data from Nature Communications - Curated by EPG Health - Date added 08 December 2017

 Tatyana Polenova and Juan Perilla, professors in the Department of Chemistry and Biochemistry at the University of Delaware, with a computer-generated model of HIV, the virus that causes AIDS.